English

 Is the archaeological site of Sounion wheelchair accessible?

-While Cape Sounion’s terrain is naturally rocky and uneven, certain areas, especially near the Temple of Poseidon, are accessible thanks to paths and some ramps.
+While Cape Sounion’s terrain is naturally rocky and uneven, certain areas, especially near the Temple of Poseidon, are accessible because of paths and ramps.
 If you have limited mobility but can walk with aid, you’ll be able to navigate the path.
 However, wheelchair users won’t be able to get full access to the temple ruins.
 There is a viewing platform from which you can see the temple.

 Are there any places to eat at Cape Sounion?